viamrobotics/docs/docs/components/board/_index.md

 An [analog-to-digital converter](https://www.electronics-tutorials.ws/combination/analogue-to-digital-converter.html) (ADC) takes a continuous voltage input (analog signal) and converts it to an discrete integer output (digital signal).

-ADCs are quite useful when building a robot, as they enable your board to read the analog signals output by most types of [sensor](/components/sensor/) and other hardware components.
+ADCs are useful when building a robot, as they enable your board to read the analog signal output by most types of [sensors](/components/sensor/) and other hardware components.

-- To integrate an ADC into your robot, you must first physically connect the pins on your ADC and on your board.
+To integrate an ADC into your robot, you must first physically connect the pins on your ADC and on your board.
 A [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all) is useful and wiring with [SPI](#spis) is often necessary for the two devices to be able to communicate.

 Then, integrate `analogs` into the `attributes` of your board as follows: